A Quick Look at the Agricultural Research Stations

 Located in Onieda County on loamy sand soil, the Rhinelander Agricultural Station supports the research, instruction and outreach efforts of UW-Madison scientists in developing the Wisconsin state potato variety breeding program and solving problems of agricultural and natural resource management in northern Wisconsin.
 The station has been a home for University potato breeding research for over 60 years.
 These studies involve genetics and cytogenetics, the breeding of new varieties, the development of new breeding methods, and work with wild species of potatoes.
 The potatoes are grown in rotation with corn, oats, wheat, sudangrass, or other suitable crops that offer other compatible research opportunities to UW-Madison researchers.
 The station is home to the Wisconsin Potato Varietal Breeding Project, a long-standing research and breeding project that has produced several new varieties of commercial potatoes that are now grown around the world.

 As the College’s first permanent outlying research station, the Spooner Agricultural Research Station gave university scientists a place to work out their ideas under the unique conditions of northern Wisconsin.
 Major research focuses on field and horticultural crop production and management, irrigation, and forestry.
 In addition, the station serves as an important location to investigate specialty crops in an attempt to diversify crop production in the short season environment.
-Since 1936, the Spooner Station has also been a center for UW-Madison sheep research, helping sheep producers make better use of their forage, improve management practices and increase the reproductive efficiency of their animals.
-The station is host to one of the nation’s leading dairy sheep research programs – a response to the many Wisconsin sheep producers who have shown strong interest in this area.
-Current research is focused the genetic improvement of dairy sheep and production of sheep milk for processing into cheese.
+From 1936-2016, the Spooner Station was a center for UW-Madison sheep research, helping sheep producers make better use of their forage, improve management practices and increase the reproductive efficiency of their animals.
+The station was host to one of the nation’s leading dairy sheep research programs, which focused on the genetic improvement of dairy sheep and production of sheep milk for processing into cheese, before the program ended in 2016.
 The Spooner Agricultural Research Station shares their offices with UW Extension faculty in an administrative arrangement referred to as the “Northern Wisconsin Ag Initiative” whose main objective is to combine the skills and expertise of station staff and Extension faculty to serve the needs of northwestern Wisconsin.

 The West Madison Agricultural Research Station is located on the western edge of the city of Madison, approximately 8 miles from the UW-Madison Campus.
 The 570 acre station is used for research which requires frequent visitation, measurements, sampling, close and constant ties with campus laboratory facilities, precise irrigation control, or large uniform areas for the production of high quality forages that are used in rations for the campus livestock research programs.
 The station’s close proximity to campus is essential to providing hands-on research and instructional experiences for both graduate and undergraduate students, many of whom do not have agricultural backgrounds.
 In addition, the station is developing into a recognized center for urban agriculture, offering the surrounding community many opportunities for public instruction.
 Self-guided, or hosted tours of the station’s Horticultural and Demonstration Gardens are available throughout the growing season.
 The display garden showcases a collection of annual and perennial ornamentals, the newest varieties of vegetables, and several fruits including apples, blueberries, and raspberries, as well as a growing collection of cold-hardy table and wine grapes.